Finding an investor

 Finding a business angel

 A business angel is someone who invests in businesses for commercial reasons, with the intention to make a profit.
-Since business angels are themselves former business owners, they are well positioned to assist and support you.
+A business angel is, or was, a business owner themself, so they are well positioned to assist and support you.
 Business angels are also known as informal investors.
-It is not always easy to find a business angle that is right for your business.
+It is not always easy to find a business angel who is right for your business.
 Use existing networks of business angels and have a look around your own network.

 Examples of European networks of business angels: